these-pretzels/terraform-associate-notes/Objective 1 & 2/iac.md

 <p>
 TF can use same workflow to manage multiple providers and handle cross-cloud dependencies.
 Simplifies management and orchestration for large scale infras.
 This means in the event of failure there is a more graceful recovery of a region or provider.

-Application deployment, scaling and monitoring tools Use TF to deploy, release, scale, monitor multi-tier applications.
+Application deployment, scaling and monitoring tools <br>
+Use TF to deploy, release, scale, monitor multi-tier applications.
 TF allows you to manage resources in each tier together and auto handle dependencies between tiers.